interactivethings/catalog/docs/specimens/image.md

 ### Props

 - `src: string` image to display (gets scaled if it extends the container)
 - `overlay: string` image for mouseover, useful to describe proportions
 - `title: string` the title
 - `description: string` Markdown-formatted text description
 - `light: boolean` a light checkered background (default)
 - `dark: boolean` a dark checkered background
 - `plain: boolean` a transparent background without any padding.
+- `doNotScale: boolean` Show image in original size instead of scaling down to 100%.
 - `span: number[1–6]` width of the specimen

 ```hint|directive